Ride Leader: <>

 New start location: White Station and Park at Eastgate center next to Mellow Mushroom and Michaels parking lot.

-The Hump Day Ride is a social and friendly ride for those cycling enthusiasts with different abilities and pace performances who want a ride with moderate to intermediate/Advanced pace.
+The Hump Day Ride is a social and friendly ride offering multiple group ride options for those cycling enthusiasts with different abilities and pace performances, from a moderate/intermediate pace to Advanced pace and even an upper/elite group.